-Celebrity Summit certainly offers plenty of dining choices.
-The two-level Cosmopolitan Restaurant features sophisticated decor accented by La Normandie, a beautiful, seven-foot-high bronze statue of a woman draped like the goddess Athena, created by Art Deco sculptor Leon-Georges Baudry.
-This statue originally graced the first-class smoking room in the legendary liner SS Normandie.
+Cosmopolitan Restaurant (Decks 4 and 5): The two-level Cosmopolitan Restaurant features sophisticated decor accented by La Normandie, a seven-foot-high bronze statue of a woman draped like the goddess Athena.
+Created by Art Deco sculptor Leon-Georges Baudry, this statue originally graced the first-class smoking room in the legendary liner SS Normandie.
 The dining room also has a sweeping staircase for grand entrances on formal nights and a two-level glass wall with panoramic views aft.

 There are two options for dinner in the Cosmopolitan Restaurant.
-Passengers can go with traditional set-seating at either 6 p.m. or 8:30 p.m., or opt for the more flexible Celebrity Select dining option.
-With Celebrity Select, passengers have the option to eat any time between 6 and 9:30 p.m. and to decide whether they want to eat with their own party or at a mixed table with other passengers.
+Passengers can go with traditional set-seating at either 6 p.m. or 8:30 p.m. or opt for the more flexible Celebrity Select dining option.
+With Celebrity Select, passengers have the option to eat any time between 6 p.m. and 9:30 p.m. and to decide whether they want to eat with their own party or at a mixed table with other passengers.
 They can also make specific dinner reservations for each day of their cruise online in advance, make reservations onboard or simply show up when ready to eat (although lines can form if you don't make a reservation).
 If you choose Celebrity Select, you have to pay your gratuities in advance.

-On the casual dining front, the Oceanview Cafe serves buffet-style breakfasts, lunches and dinners.
-There you'll find various carving stations, made-to-order omelets and pasta dishes, pizza and antipasti, and a slew of internationally inspired dishes, including everything from British bangers and mash to Indian curries and fee-free sushi.
+Oceanview Cafe (Deck 10): On the casual dining front, the Oceanview Cafe serves buffet-style breakfasts, lunches and dinners.
+You'll find various carving stations, made-to-order omelets and pasta dishes, pizza and antipasti, and a slew of internationally inspired dishes, including everything from British bangers and mash to Indian curries and fee-free sushi.
 An ice cream bar sits at each entrance to the buffet.
-Complimentary treats include a selection of hand-scooped hard ice cream, freshly baked cookies and toppings like Reese's Pieces and Sour Patch Kids.
+Treats include a selection of hand-scooped hard ice cream, freshly baked cookies and toppings like Reese's Pieces and Sour Patch Kids.

 One surprising highlight of dining in Celebrity Summit's buffet is the view.
 The venue is spacious and features floor-to-ceiling windows all around; it feels much more like a cafe than a cafeteria.
 There are even "portholes" built into the floor so passengers can peer down into the ocean as they dine.

-During the ship's refurbishment, Celebrity's Solstice-class creperie, Bistro on Five, was added to Celebrity Summit.
-The eatery, which has a $7-per-person fee, is open from 6 a.m. to 2 a.m. daily, making it a convenient option for passengers looking for something to nosh between meals and late at night.
-The menu features both sweet and savory crepes, along with wine by the glass, beer and cocktails.
-We were underwhelmed by the bacon, egg and cheese crepe, but the banana-nutella crepe (a popular choice) was tasty.
+Bistro on Five (Deck 5); $7 per person: The ship's creperie is open from 6 a.m. to 12:30 a.m. daily, making it a convenient option for passengers looking for something to nosh between meals and late at night.
+The menu features both sweet and savory crepes, salads, paninis and flatbreads along with wine by the glass, beer and cocktails.
+We were underwhelmed by our flatbread and savory crepes, but the dessert crepes received high marks.